GeneralBunny/InternScitics/README.md

 "data_1312to1602(Nov1508).txt" is the analysis file where RENEW == 0 and RENEW == 1 are labelled.
 It contains the information like DATE.PULLED when RENEW is defined.
 DATE.PULLED is used when I do data aggregation.
 The specifications of data aggregation is in "Agg_Spec.docx".

-## 5. Use Information Value for varialbe selection.
+## 5. Use Information Value for variable selection.
 ### IV_WOE.R
 Weight of eveidence (WOE) for each variable is
 WOE = \ln(Percentage of Goods/Percentage of Bads).